zelang-dev/c-coroutine/README.md

 # c-coroutine

 **c-coroutine** is a cooperative multithreading library written in C89.
 This library was initially a rework/refactor and merge of [libco](https://github.com/higan-emu/libco) with [minicoro](https://github.com/edubart/minicoro).
 These two differ among many [coru](https://github.com/geky/coru), [libdill](https://github.com/sustrik/libdill), [libmill](https://github.com/sustrik/libmill), [libwire](https://github.com/baruch/libwire), [libcoro](https://github.com/semistrict/libcoro), [libcsp](https://github.com/shiyanhui/libcsp), [dyco-coroutine](https://github.com/piaodazhu/dyco-coroutine), in that Windows is supported, and not using **ucontext**.
-That was until I came across [libtask](https://swtch.com/libtask), where the design is the underpinning of GoLang, and made it Windows compatible [libtask](https://github.com/symplely/libtask).
+That was until I came across [libtask](https://swtch.com/libtask), where the design is the underpinning of GoLang, and made it Windows compatible in an fork [symplely/libtask](https://github.com/symplely/libtask). **Libtask** has it's channel design origins from [Richard Beton's libcsp](https://libcsp.sourceforge.net/)

-This library is currently being build as fully `C` representation of GoLang `Go` **routine**. **PR** are welcome.
+_This library is currently being build as fully `C` representation of GoLang `Go` **routine**. **PR** are welcome._

 To be clear, this is a programming paradigm on structuring your code.
 Which can be implemented in whatever language of choice.
-So this is also the `C` representation of my purely PHP [coroutine](https://github.com/symplely/coroutine) library by way of `yield`.
+So this is also the `C` representation of my purely PHP [symplely/coroutine](https://github.com/symplely/coroutine) library by way of `yield`.

 > "The role of the language, is to take care of the mechanics of the async pattern and provide a natural bridge to a language-specific implementation." -[Microsoft](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/june/c-effective-async-with-coroutines-and-c-winrt).

+You can read [Fibers, Oh My!](https://graphitemaster.github.io/fibers/) for a breakdown on how the actual context switch here is achieved by assembly.
+This library incorporates [libuv](http://docs.libuv.org) in a way that make providing callbacks unnecessary, same as in [Using C++ Resumable Functions with Libuv](https://devblogs.microsoft.com/cppblog/using-ibuv-with-c-resumable-functions/). **Libuv** is handling any hardware or multi-threading CPU access.
+This not necessary for library usage, the setup can be replaced with some other Event Loop library, or just disabled.

 ## Table of Contents